-As mentioned above, due to a design change in Finale 2012, a couple of additional steps may be required, depending on how you have your Drums / Percussion Instrument defined:
+As mentioned above, due to a UI design change starting in Finale 2012, a couple of additional steps may be required, depending on how you have your Drums / Percussion Instrument defined:

-If you are using the Standard Notation Style for your Drum / Percussion staves in FInale 2012, the script should work the same as it does in Finale 2011, with no additional steps required.
+If you are using the Standard Notation Style for your Drum / Percussion staves in FInale 2012 and later, the script should work the same as it does in Finale 2011, with no additional steps required.

-If you are using the Percussion Notation Style for your Drum / Percussion instrument in Finale 2012, you can still get the the script to work; you just need to add a couple of additional steps, since the Notation Style is now separate from the other Staff Attributes in Finale.
+If you are using the Percussion Notation Style for your Drum / Percussion instrument in the more recent versions of Finale, you can still get the the script to work; you just need to add a couple of additional steps, since the Notation Style is now separate from the other Staff Attributes in Finale.
 Here are the steps you need to do manually after running the script in this case:

 - After running the plugin, with the cue region still selected in the Drum staff, go to Utilies > Change Instrument , and select a non transposing treble clef instrument (like flute or “blank staff”).